thycotic/ac-docs/index.md

 - __Database Access Controller__ - for managing access to databases.
 - __Remote Access Controller__ - for managing access from remote locations.

-This documentation provides an overview of how Thycotic's Access Controllers can secure your infrastructure in specific areas or as an integrated multi-product solution.
+This documentation provides an overview of how Thycotic's Access Controllers can secure your infrastructure either in specific areas or as an integrated multi-product solution.

 ## Key Features